Lee-Buxton/OptixMovies/README.md

 /v1/movies/import
 - PUT - Used to import the DB.

-/v1/movies/genres
-- GET - Used to get a list of Movie Genres.

 More details can be found in the swagger documentation, located at /swagger/index.html on the API project (https://localhost:60514/swagger/index.html).